saroarjahan/Django-appointment-and-booking-system/README.md

 Frist,  we have to make sure that we  have install pip and python in our pc.
 1. Run Windows Powershell as Administrator

 We have to create a new directory to install virtualenv .
-Browse that directory via command and run
+Browse that directory via command and run. separate virtual server for each project is best, it will not affect other project library.

 2. pip install virtualenv
 3. virtualenv .